 - The Debating Coordinator of the opposing school should be notified.
 Please note that the opposing team may still choose to attend the debate as scheduled as a versus adjudicator debate.

-- A $30 forfeit charge will be charged to the forfeiting school if it forfeits by 5pm on the day BEFORE the debate.
-This charge is increased to $50 otherwise (e.g. late forfeit or no notice).
-A finals forfeit will incur a forfeit charge of $75.
+- A $40 forfeit charge will be charged to the forfeiting school if it forfeits by 5pm on the day BEFORE the debate.
+This charge is increased to $60 otherwise (e.g. late forfeit or no notice).

 - Debates may only be postponed if all of the following are satisfied:

 - The debate to be postponed is in Rounds 1 to 4.
 If the debate is a Round 5 debate, it may only be brought forward.